From Crested Butte Nordic!

 Youth Adventure Sessions

 Sign your kids up for exciting and engaging half-day nordic adventures!
-Programs are available every day between Dec.
-24 and Dec.
-31 from 9 a.m. -1 p.m except Christmas Day.
+Programs are available over the holiday break from 9 a.m. to 1 p.m., except Christmas Day.
 Local and visiting kids will enjoy ski touring through our forested trails, picnicking in the sunshine, and exploring new terrain.
-Skiers will focus on fun through learning safe and efficient nordic skiing.
-Winter adventure skills, shelter building, and mountain awareness will be presented in age appropriate skill sessions.
-Click the link below to learn more and register your kiddo for some good winter fun over the holidays.
+Skiers will focus on fun while learning safe and efficient nordic skiing techniques.
+Winter adventure skills, shelter building, and mountain awareness will be presented in age-appropriate skill sessions.
+Email Alex Riedman at firstname.lastname@example.org for more information or to sign up.

 Keep dogs under control.
 Do not allow dogs to chase or bark at other skiers.